Make school life work as well as possible

 This short video, also by Newsround, is reassuring for children: click this link to access

-- The Children’s Guide to Coronavirus has been produced by the Children’s Commissioner.
-This is probably most useful for children over the age of 5, but there may be some new ideas here, particularly for children who are still at home and looking ahead to the summer holidays.
+The Children’s Guide to Coronavirus has been produced by the Children’s Commissioner.
+This is probably most useful for children over the age of 5, but there may be some new ideas here.

 This advice has been provided by the Early Years Alliance (relevant to children of all ages and their teachers):